-Dog lifejackets, toilet training, dog carriers, leashes and travel kennels are all an important part of keeping dogs happy on boats says David White
+Dog lifejackets, toilet training, dog carriers, leashes and travel kennels are all an important part of boating with dogs says David White

-We’ve tried a number of things to make life more comfortable for a dog on board, with varying degrees of success, but some are essential…
+We’ve tried a number of things to make life more comfortable when boating with dogs, with varying degrees of success, but some are essential…

 Dog carrier backpack